Japanese knotweed is an invasive and destructive weed. It can damage foundations and gardens and is hard to kill.

 Haringey Council Japanese Knotweed Collection Service

-Haringey Council has a free service for disposing of Japanese Knotweed.
+Haringey Council provides a free service for residents to dispose of Japanese Knotweed.
 Email us at ESCS.Support@haringey.gov.uk and we will come and collect it.

 When you book a collection please:

-- place the Knotweed into garden sacks where you cut it down.
+- Place the Knotweed into garden sacks where you cut it down.
 Don’t carry it across the garden.
+Bags must not contain soil

 - Never put it in your garden waste bins or recycling bins.